OpenMined/PyAriesFL/blog.md

 We chose to focus on Hyperledger Aries to provide the identity capabilities required for our project, specifically we built on the [aries-cloudagent-python code](https://github.com/hyperledger/aries-cloudagent-python).
 Aries was spun out of the Hyperledger Indy codebase early 2019 to separate out the ledger-based code from what is often termed as agent-based code.
 Hyperledger Aries states its purpose as, “Hyperledger Aries provides a shared, reusable, inter-operable toolkit designed for initiatives and solutions focused on creating, transmitting and storing verifiable digital credentials”.
 Aries aims to be ledger agnostic, so while it currently only supports Hyperledger Indy, it is being designed in such a way to enable Aries agents support multiple pluggable ledgers in the future.

 One of the most interesting features of this new wave of identity innovation is the ability to create unique pairwise Decentralised Identifier connections between agents, otherwise known as [Peer DIDs](https://openssi.github.io/peer-did-method-spec/index.html).
 A specification for these identifiers is under development.
-This adds both privacy and security.
-An agent is able to establish connections with others by providing a different unique Peer DID which they can cryptographically authenticate as controlling.
-Once a connection is established, a protocol supported by Aries [DIDComm](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0005-didcomm) enables secure, encrypted communication between agents.
+An agent is able to establish connections with others by providing a different unique Peer DID which they can cryptographically authenticate as controlling, this adds both privacy and security.
+Once a connection is established, the Aries protocol [DIDComm](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0005-didcomm) enables secure, encrypted communication between agents.
 This can be used for sending messages as well as presentation of proofs and receiving Verifiable Credentials.
 It is our belief that Peer DIDs and the secure communication channels they enable will become a foundational building block for the next generation of digital innovation.

 ## Distributed Machine-Learning